Madirekilani/git-basic-exercises./README.md

 Hellow world, my name is Madire Mmopane.
+I love exploring and trying new adventures on weekend.